UC-Davis-SSS-ADCS-Software/efos/SGP4_orbit_propagator/sgp4_package.md

 ## To Do
 - Verify output of sgp4.py
-- Convert output to J2000 ECI Frame (or whichever ECI Frame we choose)
+- Convert output to J2000 ECI Frame (or whichever ECI Frame we choose) Edit: Do not need to do this assuming error between different ECI frames is small
 - Determine TLE input for our orbit